Himanishankar/second-demo/README.md

 # second-demo
-This platform is going to be about adding two numbers.
+This platform is going to be about adding two numbers assuming 2 numbers as a and b .
 <br>
 Algorithm<br>
 input:Enter 2 numbers:a and b<br>